korn-sudo/Project-Fog/README.md

   <br>★ Port Scanner Basic Protection
   <br> ★ Brute Force Attack Basic Protection
   <br>★ Customized timer for auto reconnect.(see menu)
-  <br>★ All ports of Squid, Dropbear, SSH, Openvpn can be edit.   ...
-And OHP still work.
-[OHP will adapt your new port]
+  <br>★ All ports can be edit.   ...
+And OHP and Python Socks will still work.
+[OHP and Socks Proxy will adapt your new port]
-  <br>★ Choose between Squid or Privoxy for Auto Reconnect(see menu).
+  <br>★ Choose between SSh, Dropbear or Privoxy for Auto Reconnect(see menu).
   <br>★ Multi-login Limit customize per user (see menu).
   <br>★ Notification 0f Auto-Reconnect Status (see menu).
   <br>★ To display list of commands:  [ menu ] or [ menu fog ]